Nick-Raychev/Pig-Game/README.md

 2. Copy code: git clone https://github.com/Nick-Raychev/pig-game.git<br>
 3. Open index.html in your web browser.<br>
 4. Follow the on-screen instructions to play the game.<br>

+🤝Contribution<br>
+Contributions to the Pig-Game project are welcome!
+If you have any suggestions, bug fixes, or new features to add, feel free to open an issue or submit a pull request.